 In terms of wedding photos, you probably plan to hire a photographer or videographer—but what about all those amazing snaps your guests are going to take?
-Creating a wedding hashtag can help you locate some pics on social media, but it can't capture all the photos your great aunt Edna and Internet-shy cousins took too.
+Creating a wedding hashtag can help you locate some pics on social media, but it can't capture all the photos your Great Aunt Edna and internet-shy cousins took, too.
 And you want to see every.
 Single.
 Picture.
 Right?
-Here are some programs and technologies out there that can help you gather all the photographic goods.

 When it comes to tracking down all those amazingly candid guest photos, these apps and programs can only go so far.
 "The biggest thing is to include instructions early and remind guests," says Katelyn Wollet of Katelyn Wollet Photography.
 Whether those reminders are in the invitations, on your wedding website, or at the reception itself in some form, it's up to you as a couple to spread the word about taking and sharing footage.